janavi1817/AI-Yoga-Coach/README.md

 7. Open a pull request on the main repository, describing your changes and why they should be merged.

-## License

-The AI Yoga Coach project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute the application according to the terms of this license.

 ## Acknowledgements